 SeaWorld San Diego Shows, Exhibits and Rides

 Even some of the best SeaWord San Diego shows and attractions are affected by the new measures.
 Be sure to check the show schedules and plan your day around them.
 We have a ton of hopful tips to maximize your time at SeaWorld San Diego.
-They mostly still apply, but you might encounter a few exhibits and play areas that are temporarily closed for safety reasons, so be flexible.
+They mostly still apply, but you might encounter a few temporarily closed exhibits and play areas, so be flexible.

 At the end of the show, be patient.
 Employees will dismiss each section row by row to avoid crowding.
-The ends are dismissed first and the middle sections are last to be released.
+They dismiss the edges first, going section by section towards the middle sections.
 This allows everyone to keep a safe distance from each other.

 At animal exhibits, look for markers on the ground to indicate where to stand so you don't get distracted and too close to the humans!
 Look for hand-washing stations after leaving touch pools and animal feeding encounters.
 Also, "high-touch area" signs are a good indication that you should pull out some wipes or hand sanitizer after you leave that exhibit, especially for your tadpoles.
 They touch everything!
 Indoor exhibits may operate with limited capacity.

 If your mask gets to be too much, take a breather.
 You can remove it when seated for dining, but you can also remove it in Relaxation Zones located throughout the park.
-Some have tables and are placed near snack areas so you can safety enjoy your treat.
-All food must be consumed while you are stationary in specific areas and distanced from other people.
+You might find them near snack stands.
+Safely enjoy your treats at a table.
+Be sure to consume all food while stationary in designated areas and distanced from other people.

 Are you as excited as we are for visiting during the SeaWorld San Diego reopening?
 Don't froget to purchase your discount SeaWorld San Diego tickets and parking before you visit!